 If you teach Kindergarten, then you know how crucial repetition is to helping young learners master key skills.
 But repetition can get boring.
 That’s why I love connecting skills practice to crafts.
 There are so many benefits to including crafts in your lessons!
 Learning to follow directions, working on independence, practicing fine motor skills, and teaching basic concepts are just a few of the reasons crafts are so very important in Kindergarten!
 Today, I have a cute Number Sense Flower craft to brighten up your classroom lessons and get some serious number sense practice in!

 There are so many ways to represent numbers.
 And while the beginning of the year focus is on learning to recognize numbers, chances are now your students can represent a number in many different ways.

-These fun Number Flowers are a great tool to help students see all the different ways they can show a number.
-The six petals on the flower let students share the ways they know!
+These fun Number Flowers are a great tool to help students see all the different ways they can represent a number.
+On each of the six petals on the flower, students will represent the target number in a different way, including:

-- Number Word
+- Word Form